Unicompartmental Knee Arthroplasty 27446

 Unicompartment Knee Arthroplasty Pre-op Planning

-• shorter hospital stay, fewer serious complications, improved walking ability, lower cost, more normal gait, better quadriceps function, better knee flexion than TKA
+• Shorter hospital stay, fewer serious complications, improved walking ability, lower cost, more normal gait, better quadriceps function, better knee flexion than TKA

 • Arthritis progresses in other compartments which may limit long long-term outcome.
 Often must deal with bone deficiency in revision to TKA